-All new rental tenancies will be required by the government to have at least a rating of C by April 2025, while existing tenancies’ will be expected to reach the same target by 2028 in order to meet updated energy efficiency requirements.
+All new rental tenancies will be required by the government to have at least a rating of C by April 2025, while existing tenancies’ ratings are expected to reach the same target by 2028 in order to meet updated energy efficiency requirements.

-A survey of 600 landlords, conducted by TWM (The Mortgage Works) revealed that many felt they would not be able to meet the requirements in the time scale set out, due to issues such as finances and time needed to complete the work.
+A survey of 600 landlords, conducted by TWM (The Mortgage Works), revealed that many felt they would not be able to meet the requirements in the timescale set out due to issues such as finances and the time needed to complete the work.

-Current regulation set out stipulates rental properties must have an EPC rating of E or above.
+The current regulations set out stipulate that rental properties must have an EPC rating of E or above.

-Landlords most likely to sell were those with larger property portfolios, with 58% of those with six to ten properties stating that they would be inclined to sell some, if not all of their rentals.
-For landlords with twenty plus properties, the figure rises to 63% of those who would opt to sell.
-Those who took part in the survey who had only one rental property were significantly less likely to sell with only 35% considering this option.
+Landlords most likely to sell were those with larger property portfolios, with 58% of those with six to ten properties stating that they would be inclined to sell some, if not all, of their rentals.
+For landlords with twenty or more properties, the figure rises to 63% of those who would opt to sell.
+Those who took part in the survey who had only one rental property were significantly less likely to sell, with only 35% considering this option.

-Daniel added: “The side effect of these concerns is that a significant number of landlords admit they are ready to give up and already considering selling properties.
+Daniel added: “The side effect of these concerns is that a significant number of landlords admit they are ready to give up and are already considering selling properties.”

-The most effected by the new proposed changes will ultimately be the landlords with the largest portfolios due to the higher number of homes that will need to be renovated and the costs attached.
+Landlords with the largest portfolios will be the most impacted by the proposed changes, due to the increased number of homes that will need to be renovated and the associated costs.

-Statistics revealed by the survey show that those with 4/5 properties were likely to need to renovate around 2 of those properties.
+Statistics revealed by the survey show that those with 4–5 properties were likely to need to renovate around 2 of those properties.
 This increased to 4 for those with 6 to 10 and 12 for landlords with 20+ rentals.
-52% of landlords with a single property claimed that they already met the requirements, while 35% said their property currently sat between D and G ratings.
+52% of landlords with a single property claimed to have already met the requirements, while 35% said their property currently sits between D and G ratings.

-Of those who were more familiar with the changes needed, 37% thought that insulation would be needed, 25% thought boiler upgrades necessary and 24% said refurbishing existing utilities would be the key change.
+Of those more familiar with the changes needed, 37% thought that insulation would be needed, 25% thought boiler upgrades were necessary, and 24% said refurbishing existing utilities would be the key change.

 The figure for properties needing essential insulation rose to 59%, and those needing new boilers increased to 37% among those with a larger portfolio (twenty plus properties).

-According research the average amount that landlords keep aside for maintenance and upkeep costs for their rentals is £15,597.
-According to the survey, however, only 49% had these funds available with the other 51% falling short and having around £10,000 on average.
+According to research, the average amount that landlords keep aside for maintenance and upkeep costs for their rentals is £15,597.
+According to the survey, however, only 49% had these funds available, with the other 51% falling short and having around £10,000 on average.

-Clinton said: “Financing is also key and while our research suggests landlords have money set aside to deal with unexpected costs arising from their properties, it may not be enough to also cover the energy efficiency improvements.
+Clinton said: “Financing is also key, and while our research suggests landlords have money set aside to deal with unexpected costs arising from their properties, it may not be enough to also cover energy efficiency improvements.”